zhangzhizhongz3/CppPrimer/ch14/README.md

 }
 ```

-no input check. nothing happend.
+no input check. nothing happened.

 ## Exercise 14.12:
 >Define an input operator for the class you used in exercise 7.40 from 7.5.1 (p.
 291).
 Be sure the operator handles input errors.